markostanimirovic/juliette/README.md

 ### Reduced Boilerplate Without Conditional Branching

-Juliette reduces Redux boilerplate by merging the action, and the reducer into one component called a handler.
+Juliette reduces Redux boilerplate by merging the action, and the reducer into one component called handler.
 To better understand the benefits of the handler, let's first look at how actions and reducers are defined by using NgRx.

 <details>